 The pain side of my practice was born out of a catastrophe, a crisis!
 One can be travelling along quite happily - a few ups and a few downs, a few grumbles and some moans about the weather, the mortgage rates, work-mates or family being a nuisance - when suddenly, illness or trauma comes knocking on your door and the bottom falls out of your world.

-It was February 2010 we were in the process of buying our first house, moving that same week.
-A diagnosis of renal cell carcinoma; a tumour as big as a football!
+It was February 2010, we were in the process of buying our first house, moving that same week.
+I got a diagnosis of renal cell carcinoma; a tumour as big as a football!
 A growth on my right kidney seriously displacing internal organs.
 There I was leaving the room of the keyhole surgeon, to go to the surgeon next door to hear the extent of the major abdominal surgery that was needed.
 The constant worrying, writing my will, sad conversations with my partner, decisions about harsh post-op treatment.....

 The benefits of experience

 This has been one of those life changing experiences that one reads about in books.
 I would rather it had not happened, but this inspired the creation of my first natural therapy pain clinic in Perth, opened in 2011.
-The knowledge and understanding I gained is immense!
+The knowledge and understanding about suffering pain, ways to treat pain and not to treat pain that I gained is immense!
 I can now treat people for their chronic pain and the aftermath of their trauma.
-I also look forward to training other practitioners and passing on my knowledge.
+I also look forward to training other practitioners and passing on my knowledge in the future.